jno3/jno3.github.io/writeups/matrix-1.md

 [22][ssh] host: 192.168.56.103   login: guest   password: k1ll0r7n
 ```

-So I log into the machine via ssh and cant run any commands:
+So I log into the machine via ssh and can't run any commands:

 ```
 guest@porteus:~$ ls